 sipadan_resort03

 Sipadan Water Village Resort doesn’t have air condition.
-Unfortunately during our stay, the air at night was mainly in a pause.
+Unfortunately during our stay, the air at night was still.
 The room temperature was high.
-The balcony quickly became my brother PC’s favorite spot at night…
+The balcony quickly became my brother PC’s favorite sleeping spot at night…

 sipadan_resort04